-- a) 55% (n=95) of female respondents and 20% (n=17) of male respondents reported that someone has made sexual advances, gestures, comments or jokes that were unwelcome to them. - b) 33% (n=53) of female respondents and 13% (n=10) of male respondents reported that someone had unwanted sexual contact with them since they began their career at Doane. - c) 44% (n=22) of the female respondents who were sexually assaulted reported that someone used physical force such as holding them down, pinning arms, hitting or kicking them. - d) 38% (n=19) of the female respondents who experienced unwanted sexual contact reported that they were unable to provide consent or stop what was happening because they were incapacitated, passed out, unconscious, blacked out or asleep. - e) 10% (n=5) of female respondents who experienced unwanted sexual contact reported that someone has had sexual contact with them by threatening to hurt them or someone that they cared about.
+- a) 39% (n=60) of student respondents reported that someone has made sexual advances, gestures, comments or jokes that were unwelcome to them. - b) 33% (n=47) of respondents reported that someone had unwanted sexual contact with them since they began their career at Doane. - c.)
+38% (n=18) of the student respondents who were sexually assaulted reported that someone used physical force such as holding them down, pinning arms, hitting or kicking them. - d.)
+40% (n=19) of the students who experienced unwanted sexual contact reported that they were unable to provide consent or stop what was happening because they were incapacitated, passed out, unconscious, blacked out or asleep. - e.)
+20% of respondents reported that someone has had sexual contact with them by threatening to tell lies, end the relationship, or spread rumors or continually verbally pressuring them after they said they didn't want to. - f.)
+70% of the student respondents who experienced unwanted sexual contact reported that they told roommates, friends or family members about the incident.

-- f) 70% (n=40) of the student respondents who experienced unwanted sexual contact reported that they told roommates, friends or family members about the incident. - g) 98% (n=47) of the female respondents who reported that someone had unwanted sexual contact with them indicated that the perpetrator was male, and 2% (n=1) reported that the perpetrator was female.
-25% (n=2) of the males who reported that someone had unwanted sexual contact with them indicated that the perpetrator was male, and 63% (n=5) of the males indicated that the perpetrator was female. - h) When responding to the question: "Who were the people who had unwanted sexual contact with you?", students indicated that 6% (n=4) were strangers, 9% (n=6) were someone they had seen or heard about but not talked to, 48% (n=33) were acquaintances or someone they had just met, 1% (n=1) was a professor or instructor, 12% (n=8) were a current or ex friend or roommate, 22% (n=15) were a current or ex dating partner or spouse, 1% (n=1) was a Doane employee who is not a professor or instructor, and 1% (n=1) was someone else (not indicated on the response options). - i) Students also reported that they are experiencing intimate partner violence.
-4% (n=9) of student respondents reported that an intimate partner threatened to hurt them, and they believed they might get hurt.
-9% (n=21) of respondents reported that an intimate partner pushed, grabbed or shook them.
-3% (n=7) of student respondents reported that an intimate partner hit, kicked, slapped or beat them up.
-3% (n=6) or respondents reported that an intimate partner choked them.
+- g.)
+When responding to the question: "Who were the people who had unwanted sexual contact with you?," 1 student indicated that the person was a stranger, 3 students indicated that it was someone they had seen or heard about but not talked to, 21 students said they were acquaintances or someone they had just met, 1 said the person was a Doane employee who was not a professor or instructor, 10 said it was a current or ex friend or roommate, 9 said it was a current or ex dating partner or spouse, and 2 students said it was someone else (not indicated on the response options). - h.)
+Students also reported that they are experiencing intimate partner violence.
+5% (n=7) of student respondents to this question reported that an intimate partner threatened to hurt them, and they believed they might get hurt.
+11% (n=14) of respondents reported that an intimate partner pushed, grabbed or shook them.
+3% (n=4) of student respondents reported that an intimate partner hit, kicked, slapped or beat them up.
+6% (n=8) or respondents reported that an intimate partner choked them.